blytheking/blytheking.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Service and Leadership
 ======
+* Current Positions:
   * Rehabilitation shift volunteer at Channel Islands Marine Wildlife Institute: assist in veterinary procedures to treat rescued seals and sea lions
+* Previous Positions:
-* (PAST) PSTAT Comittee Adjunct Officer: assist in planning social events and discussing student and faculty needs in the statistics department at UCSB
+  * PSTAT Comittee Adjunct Officer: assist in planning social events and discussing student and faculty needs in the statistics department at UCSB